thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

   user, not the canister or user itself
 * The signature of a request needs to be calculated using a domain separator
 * Describe the `controller` attribute, add a request to change it
-* The IC management canister is introduced
+* The BIG management canister is introduced

 ### 0.2.16 (2020-05-29) {#v0_2_16}